nikolaAV/Modern-Cpp/variadic/mixins/README.md

    Point(double x, double y) : x_{x}, y_{y} {}
    // ...
 ```
-Now, we can ìmix inî a base class containing a label to produce a 'LabeledPoint':
+Now, we can ‚Äúmix in‚Äù a base class containing a label to produce a 'LabeledPoint':
 ```cpp
 class Label
 {